mayeaux/nodetube/README.md

 # NodeTube
-Introducing an open-source YouTube alt that offers video, audio and image uploads, livestreaming and built-in monetization
+NodeTube is an open-source YouTube alt that offers video, audio and image uploads, livestreaming and built-in monetization

 A live NodeTube instance is available to interact with at [https://nodetube.live](https://nodetube.live)